-The Company recognizes revenue in accordance with the Staff Accounting Bulletin No. 104, Revenue Recognition ("SAB 104"), and Emerging Issues Task Force (EITF) Issue No. 00-21, Revenue Arrangements with Multiple Deliverables.
+The Company recognizes revenue in accordance with the accounting standard on revenue recognition and revenue arrangements with multiple deliverables.
 Principal sources of revenue are government grants, license fees, royalty revenues and research and development payments that are primarily derived from collaborative agreements with other companies.

 The Company's research and development revenue includes revenue from research services and delivery of specified materials or sample product produced from the research services.
 Revenue is recognized upon completion of the related services.
-Revenue related to product sales from the Company's pre-commercial manufacturing operations has been recorded in research and development revenue in the consolidated statements of operations.
+Revenue related to product sales from the Company's pre-commercial manufacturing operations is generally recognized after a customer has received delivery and the customer's contractual acceptance period has ended.
+Product sales revenue has been recorded in research and development revenue in the consolidated statements of operations.